Interlace Polynomials for Multimatroids and Delta-Matroids: Introduction

+Multimatroids were introduced by Bouchet \cite{DBLP:journals/siamdm/Bouchet97} as a common generalization of both \dmatroids and isotropic systems.
+It turns out that \dmatroids precisely correspond to multimatroids with two ``directions'', called $2$-matroids.
+A particularly interesting class of multimatroids are the tight multimatroids, defined in \cite{DBLP:journals/ejc/Bouchet01}.
+The so-called even \dmatroids precisely correspond to the tight $2$-matroids, while the class of isotropic systems corresponds to a subclass of tight $3$-matroids (i.e., tight multimatroids with three directions).
+We show in Section~\ref{sec:equivalence_vf-safe} that the class of vf-safe \dmatroids (those \dmatroids that ``allow'' loop complementation in conjunction with twist) precisely corresponds to the class of tight $3$-matroids.
+As a consequence, vf-safe \dmatroids strictly generalize isotropic systems.
+The equivalence of vf-safe \dmatroids and tight $3$-matroids is of independent interest and confirms that the vf-safe \dmatroids form a natural family even beyond their convenient closure properties.

+In Section~\ref{sec:mm_pols} we define the (weighted) transition polynomial $Q(Z)$ for multimatroids $Z$ in a natural way as a ``nullity generating'' polynomial, and moreover prove a number of evaluations of $Q(Z)$ in case $Z$ is a tight $k$-matroid (i.e., with $k$ directions).
+Then, in Section~\ref{sec:def_sets_interlacep}, we define the (weighted) transition polynomial $Q(M)$ for set systems $M$ using the generalizations of the notions of nullity, and of local, loop, and edge complementation mentioned above.
+In Section~\ref{sec:ss_polynomials_recursion} we show that the transition polynomial $Q(Z)$ for tight $3$-matroids $Z$ corresponds to the transition polynomial $Q(M)$ for vf-safe \dmatroids $M$.
+It turns out that the various graph polynomials recalled above are all special cases of the transition polynomials for (vf-safe) \dmatroids and multimatroids.
+In this way, these polynomials provide unified views in which invariance properties, recursive relations, and evaluations of these polynomials may be investigated.

+The proofs of these results use combinatorial properties of multimatroids, and are not only more general and unified, but also much more concise compared to the proofs which rely on graph-theoretical arguments.
+In particular, the evaluation on $-1$ of the interlace polynomial for graphs (and also of the Tutte polynomial for binary matroids) is strikingly simple when viewed as a special case of an evaluation of the transition polynomial for tight multimatroids.
+Moreover, due to the highly symmetrical nature of multimatroids, we naturally obtain new interrelationships and evaluations for the corresponding polynomials on graphs (Section~\ref{sec:graph_poly}).

+Since the minor-closed class of \vfsafe \dmatroids strictly contains the class of quaternary matroids (this is recalled in Section~\ref{sec:notions_DM}), the main results of this paper are not likely obtainable using isotropic systems which fundamentally deal with binary matroids.

-Inspired by the connection between the Martin and the Tutte polynomial in \cite{MartinPoly1977} (and its relation to isotropic systems described in \cite{TutteMartinOrientingVectors/Bouchet91}) we find that the Tutte polynomial $t_M(x,y)$ for matroids $M$ can, for the case $x=y$, be seen as a special case of the generalized interlace polynomial for \dmatroids.
-In addition, the recursive relations of the generalized interlace polynomial and $t_M(y,y)$ coincide when restricting to matroids $M$.
-The obtained evaluations of the generalized interlace polynomial are then straightforwardly carried over to $t_M(y,y)$.
-In particular we prove in this way a conjecture by Las Vergnas \cite[Conjecture~4.2]{Vergnas1988367}.
+Inspired by the connection between the Martin and the Tutte polynomial in \cite{MartinPoly1977} (and its relation to isotropic systems described in \cite{TutteMartinOrientingVectors/Bouchet91}) we find that the Tutte polynomial $t_M(x,y)$ for matroids $M$ can, for the case $x=y$, be seen as a special case of the transition polynomial for \dmatroids.
+In addition, the recursive relations of the transition polynomial and $t_M(y,y)$ coincide when restricting to matroids $M$.
+The obtained evaluations of the transition polynomial are then straightforwardly carried over to $t_M(y,y)$.

+Table~\ref{table:summary} summarizes the relations of the above recalled polynomials from the literature with the transition polynomial $Q(M)$ for (vf-safe) \dmatroids $M$.